Oh, Bhikshu (Monks), every moment you are born, decay, and die. ~ Shakyamuni Buddha

-What exactly is “you”?
+What exactly are “you”?
 In Buddhism, “you” are a continuous set of thoughts, beliefs, ideas, and of course “ego”, that form the illusion known as “you”.
 This illusion you have clouds you from the fact that “you” are not permanent (“impermanence“), and you do not have an independent self (“nonself“).

 OK, I know right now you either have one eyebrow raised, or pinching yourself and going “um, I can feel ME…I’m real!”.
 Let’s take a second and scroll back to the top of the page and re-read the quote I had from the Buddha.
 What he is saying is that you are constantly experiencing ‘rebirth’.
 Science has shown that many parts of the human body “regenerate”.
 You are not the “same” you as a few seconds ago, or even in a decade ago.
-“You” thinking you are unchanging and permanent is the illusion.
-We call this “non-self” in Buddhism.
+By thinking you are unchanging, permanent, and having an independent self is the illusion.
+We call this concept and term “nonself” in Buddhism.

 It must be repeated here that according to Buddhist philosophy there is no permanent, unchanging spirit which can be considered ‘Self’, or ‘Soul’, or ‘Ego’, as opposed to matter, and that consciousness (viññāṇa) should not be taken as ‘spirit’ in opposition to matter.
 This point has to be particularly emphasized, because a wrong notion that consciousness is sort of Self or Soul that continues as a permanent substance through life, has persisted from the earliest time to the present day.

-If you are a fan of the long-running British BBC series “Doctor Who”, you’re very familiar with how the “Doctor” has changed throughout the years into a different physical form and acts differently, but is still the same stream of ‘consciousness’.
+If you are a fan of the long-running British BBC series “Doctor Who“, you’re very familiar with how the “Doctor” has changed throughout the years into a different physical form and acts differently, but is still the same stream of ‘consciousness’.
 He is a completely different person each time shaped by new actions, thoughts, and impressions, but has a somewhat greater understanding of his past “lives”.
-Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction, and is not intended to be rooted in reality or even Buddhism).
+Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction, and is not intended to be rooted in reality or even Buddhism.

 We can’t go further talking about rebirth, without touching (briefly) on karma (you can read an entire article on karma here).
 While karma is referred to in popular culture as some sort of supernatural force (almost godlike) that determines your “fate”, but it is nothing like that at all.